About BELMAS

 We have been working steadily over the last few years in changing our structures, and website, to ensure that we are fit for our charitable purposes: to support both our Journals and our 13 RIGs in providing research and events that matter across our field so whether you are an Early Career Researcher (ECR), or have many years of research or practitioner experience to bring to our events and research work, we welcome you joining us and playing whatever role you’re able to – so please do get in touch with your thoughts.

-We wish to support engagement of all our members by launching new initiatives such as the Membership Support Fund for Conference, Hardship Fund for those whose circumstances may prevent them from renewing membership and extending our student offer to include membership rates to ALL students as opposed to just those who are in full-time education.
+We wish to support engagement of all our members by launching new initiatives such as the Membership Support Fund for Conference, Member Hardship Fund for those whose circumstances may prevent them from renewing membership and extending our student offer to include membership rates to ALL students as opposed to just those who are in full-time education.

 We believe that we need to nurture and support the next generation of BELMAS leaders, and we cannot do that with barriers to engagement.
 We wish to encourage participation through events and activities such as our newly established Early Career Researcher (ECR) Month, held every October and our Emerging Researchers RIG, which may be just the place for you, if you are doing a Masters, a doctorate, or in your first five years post doc.
 Equally, this support extends to our experienced researcher community too with our range of Awards, Bursaries and Grants.